 Hidden next to Graffiti Street is a traditional French restaurant suitable for dating.
 It specializes in Southern French cuisine and takes you to France in a second.
 Red leather sofas, beautiful wooden chairs, marble bar.
 Strong Parisian characteristics, decoration, and lighting are out of the film.
 The menu has a must-have appetizer for French food.
 The Escargot de Bourgogne baked in garlic parsley butter is unforgettable, and the Beef Tartare Beef Tartate mixed with raw egg yolks is fresh and tasty.

-Gallery of Victoria
+5. The Oldest National Gallery of Victoria in Melbourne

 Southbank, where the marina is located, is home to one of the most iconic art galleries in the literary capital.